Oracle Licensing

 Do your homework on usage: know exactly what licenses you have, what you use, and what you truly need going forward.
 With data in hand, you can confidently prune Oracle’s proposal down to size.
 Have your team identify any overlaps or redundant products.

-Oracle might propose additional products (BI tools, security suites, etc.) – if you already own something similar, be ready to counter with that knowledge.
+Oracle might propose additional products, such as BI tools or security suites – if you already own something similar, be prepared to counter with that knowledge.
 Moreover, decide on walk-away points: “If Oracle doesn’t come under $X or allow these terms, we’ll defer the project or find another way.”

-Communicate this internally so everyone is on the same page and Oracle’s divide-and-conquer tactics won’t work (they often try to appeal to an executive over the negotiator’s head with a “special deal” – make sure your leadership is prepared to back your stance).
+Communicate this internally so everyone is on the same page.
+Oracle’s divide-and-conquer tactics don’t work.
+They often try to appeal to an executive over the negotiator’s head with a “special deal.”
+Ensure that your leadership is prepared to support your stance.

 Read Top 10 Tips for Oracle License Negotiations.